Ejust-Robotics-Club/Sensors-Actuators/README.md

 7.Electrical Drives

-The content will be uploaded here as courses launched
+The content will be uploaded as courses are launched

 Return to [home page](https://ejust-robotics-club.github.io/Ejust-Robotics-Club/).